Administrative Agency and Professional Licensing Litigation

 The State of New Jersey issues professional licenses across a wide variety of fields.
 Doctors, pharmacists, nurses, social workers, therapists, real estate sales people and brokers, financial advisors and insurance producers, and many other fields, require a valid license issued by state regulatory authorities.

-When trigger events lead licensing boards and regulatory authorities to investigate someone’s status as a licensee, members of the Wilentz Criminal Team are ready to assist.
+When trigger events lead licensing boards and regulatory authorities to investigate someone’s status as a licensee, members of the Wilentz, Goldman & Spitzer, P.A.
+Criminal Team are ready to assist.
 We have decades of experience representing professional license holders in all aspects of their communication with regulatory authorities.
-Additionally, two of our shareholders are also registered pharmacists, and are adept at all aspects of regulatory law in the pharmaceutical sector.
+Additionally, one of our shareholders is also registered pharmacist, and is adept at all aspects of regulatory law in the pharmaceutical sector.
 At times, regulatory authorities investigate industry-wide practices, and may issue subpoenas requiring a production of documents.
-These documents may result in changes to applicable regulations, or, if the documents indicate that a license holder is violating the terms of existing regulations, may result in disciplinary action, such as license suspension, revocation and/or fines.
+These documents may result in changes to applicable regulations, or, if the documents indicate that a license holder is violating the terms of existing regulations, may result in disciplinary action, such as license suspension, revocation and fines.
 Depending on the outcome of a regulatory licensing inquiry, action by regulatory and licensing authorities may become matters of public record and therefore adversely affect a license holder’s status in other states in which an individual is licensed.

 Sometimes, regulators and licensing authorities issue administrative charges against the licensee, and those administrative charges may be contested through an adversarial proceeding that is, in some respects, similar to a court case.
 However, there are significant differences between court cases and litigation before administrative agencies, so it is best for licensed professionals to seek representation by attorneys experienced in the administrative litigation field.
 Attorneys from the firm’s criminal team have significant experience appearing before various licensing boards and before the Office of Administrative Law.